Refreshing Orange Gin Cocktail

 When it comes to cranberry juice, a little goes a long way.
 It has a tendency to take over, rather than compliment, other flavors.
 But it gets balanced out when paired with other bold flavors like ginger and orange.

 I love using a gin in this cocktail with a strong herb profile.
 Knickerbocker Gin, from Michigan-based New Holland Distillery, is my pick.
 You could also use Bombay gin in this drink.
-If you’re not a big fan of gin, go for a more neutral tasting gin like Beefeater or Aviation.
+If you’re not a big fan of gin or new to the spirit, go for a London Dry gin like Beefeater.

 - Gin – Choose your favorite for this drink.
 If you’re new to gin try a London Dry gin like Beefeater.
 I love New Holland Knickerbocker gin made here in Michigan.